EvanDotPro/vim-configuration/README.md

 ## Screenshots / Tour

-[vim-zoom](https://github.com/EvanDotPro/vim-zoom) allows you to zoom in and out (adjusts font size):
+[vim-zoom](https://github.com/EvanDotPro/vim-zoom) allows you to zoom in and out (adjusts font size) by simply holding control and using your scroll wheel:

 ![](http://evan.pro/caps/ffd72d.png)